-Sudden changes of speed and direction, an extremely high-intensity athletic performance which take place on an unstable floor as a snowy track: snowboard, led to competitive levels, requires an important physical preparation not only to reach the athlete’s maximum potential, but also to avoid injuries and possible damages, and Nadya Ochner must surely be conscious about all of this.
+Sudden changes of speed and direction, an extremely high-intensity athletic performance which take place on an unstable floor as a snowy track: snowboard, led to competitive levels, requires an important athletic preparation not only to reach the athlete’s maximum potential, but also to avoid injuries and possible damages, and Nadya Ochner must surely be conscious about all of this.

 The 25 year old snowboarder has recently participated to the Winter Olympic Games in PyeongChang wearing the Italian colors, and about the physical preparation for this sport has declared: “In my opinion, functional training plays a key role in snowboard athletic preparation, because it allows to train different muscles from the usual, including the smallest ones which are extremely important as they help to stabilize the whole muscular system.
 In a snowboard performance stability is one of the most useful features to work on, especially when the track is ruined: in similar situations, stability becomes essential as it allows not to suffer every irregularity of the track, helping to avoid falls during the competition.
 In general, the more one is stable and able to control his own movements on the track, the faster he will be.
 About functional training there are different opinion in this sport: some athletes and coaches do not use it during the preparation, but it’s a small part them.
 Personally, while doing it I perceived that it was very positive for my performance, so I’m totally in favor”.